top of page

 In this lively, accessible, and wide-ranging volume, twenty leading scholars and technologists tell us, what is good technology?
 Is ‘good’ technology even possible?
 And what is feminism contributing?
 Based on interviews with University of Cambridge researchers Dr Eleanor Drage and Dr Kerry Mackereth, The Good Robot: Interviews with Leading Thinkers on Feminism and Technology is a collection of extended interviews from the podcast consituting original work from 35 leading feminist thinkers and technologists.

-• Co-editor: Feminist AI: Critical Perspectives on Algorithms, Data and Intelligent Machines (Oxford University Press 2023).
+• (2023) Feminist AI: Critical Perspectives on Algorithms, Data and Intelligent Machines.
+Edited by Eleanor Drage and Kerry McInerney.
+Oxford University Press.

 A crucial collection for anyone, across academic disciplines and beyond the academy, concerned with the ways in which AI can exacerbate existing social and epistemic injustices (forthcoming, Oxford University Press).